SewingBytes/sewingbytes.github.com/_posts/2012-12-23-Jeans-Button.md

 ![Nylon Thread](/img/jeans/thread_sm.jpg)

-First thing to do is tie a not or two in the end of the thread so that it won't pull through the fabric.
+First thing to do is tie a knot or two in the end of the thread so that it won't pull through the fabric.

 Starting from underneath the fabric I made a series of about 10 loops up and over the button hook until it felt secure enough to be tugged on.